How They Rated Radiators

 Condensate produced per hour = 9.86 pounds

-And since the temperature difference between the steam and the air in the room is 148° F., the heat emission per degree of difference (238 divided by 148), is 1.608 Btu.
+And since the temperature difference between the steam and the air in the room is 148° F., the heat emission per degree of difference (which is 238 divided by 148), is 1.608 Btu.
 That number is the coefficient of the radiator.
 It shows the quantity of heat given off per square foot of surface per degree of difference between the temperature of the radiator and the temperature of the air surrounding it.
 They used that to figure the amount of heat given off from any radiator of similar design when they placed it in a similar location in the test room.

 If the temperature difference between the radiator and the air in the room is 140, 160, or any other reasonable figure, a contractor could use the coefficient to come up with the radiator’s output, but if the conditions on the job vary widely from those in the test room, the radiator probably wouldn’t perform the same way.